civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ### Release 0: Within Method Definitions
 When we define methods, we're writing code that will be executed at a later time when the method is called.
 In addition, the method executes in a new context, or scope.
 While the code in the method body is executing in this new scope, `self` refers to the receiver of the method call (i.e., the method on which the object was called).

-We have a class `Person` with instance methods that demonstrate this.
+We have a class `Person` with instance methods that demonstrate this (see `person.rb`).
 First, there is the method `#return_self`, which simply returns the object to which `self` points when the method executes.
-The test suite demonstrates that this method returns the exact same object on which the method was called.
+The test suite demonstrates that this method returns the exact same object on which the method was called; run the tests for class `Person`.

 Second, we have the method `#full_name`, which combines and returns the person's first and last names.
 We can see that the method calls the `#first_name` and `#last_name` attribute reader methods on `self`, which is the object on which the method is called.